Piran - Pearl of the Mediterranean

 Let’s stay connected in the virtual world: Follow us on social media or subscribe to our newsletter.

-We will soon be together again, safely!
+We will be together again soon.
 Sava Hotels & Resorts

 The fascinating medieval town of Piran is located at the furthest,